 And then of course EVERYTHING falls apart in the most dramatic way and I love them both so much and

-Ummm ok yes there are other people in the story too I guess.
-Amara’s still trying to take over the world.
-Lucia’s pregnant with some Renesmee baby that grows super fast.
-Jonas is still attempting to do his thing (“It seems he’s the one most likely to be injured at any given time.”- Magnus).
+Ummm I guess there are other people in the story… Amara’s still trying to take over the world.
+Lucia’s pregnant with some Renesmee baby that’s growing super fast.
+Jonas is still attempting to do his thing (“It seems he’s the one most likely to be injured at any given time”).

 And Gaius seems to have had a slight change of heart after dying and actually looks kind in comparison with his psychotic mother.
 There were just a LOT of characters here and I’d recommend skimming through Frozen Tides quickly before picking this up so you remember everyone.
-Most of their stories all end up coming together, though, which makes the POVs cover more of the same story.
+Most of their stories all end up coming together, though, which makes most of the POVs cover the same plot.
 So that was nice.